 Anna Margarita Albelo is a globe-trotting Cuban-American filmmaker, journalist and cultural activist.
 Her feature film, “Who’s Afraid of Vagina Wolf?” has screened in over 100 international film festivals, won 10 international awards, and is distributed worldwide, as are her past 3 documentaries: “HOOTERS, A Lez in Wonderland,” and “Gay, and so what?”
 Anna has been a regular collaborator for Canal Plus France for whom she has written and directed the short film, “The Turkey” (Cannes Film Festival’s CRITIC’S WEEK, 2008), as well as, several original documentaries on gay and lesbian culture exploring Cuba, Palm Springs and Los Angeles.
 Her feature documentary on collaborative filmmaking and lesbian culture called, “HOOTERS!,” was an LA WEEKLY Top Pick.
-This year, Anna was a Juror for the 2014 Cannes International Film festival’s, “Queer Palm” award and is in development of new projects for film and television.
+This year, Anna was a Juror for the 2014 Cannes International Film festival’s, “Queer Palm” award and is in development of new projects for film.

 Melika Bass is a Chicago-based moving image artist who creates experimental narrative films and experiential installations.
 Recent shows include the Torino Film Festival in Italy, a solo exhibition at the Museum of Contemporary Art Chicago (2011); the BFI London Film Festival, UK; Film Society of Lincoln Center, New York; Kino der Kunst, Munich; and the Ann Arbor Film Festival.Bass is the recipient of an Artadia Award, two Media Arts Fellowships from the Illinois Arts Council, the Kodak/Filmcraft Imaging Award from the Ann Arbor Film Festival, and an Experimental Film Prize from the Athens International Film Festival.
 Bass was one of a dozen international filmmakers commissioned by the Icelandic band SIGUR ROS to create an original video for their “Valtari Mystery Film Experiment.”